heyitschien/pantheon-media/docs/work-logs/march-15-25-work-log.md

 # Work Log - Pantheon Media Project

-## Date: March 15, 2024
+## Date: March 15, 2025

 ### Project Overview
-Working on connecting the movie information buttons and video player functionality in the Pantheon Media streaming platform to ensure a seamless user experience.
+Working on connecting the movie information buttons and video player functionality in the Pantheon Media streaming platform, and fixing critical issues with video preview playback.

 ### Current Branch
-`feature/connect-movie-info-buttons`
+`feature/connect-movie-info-buttons` → Merged to `main`

 ### Current State Assessment

 1. **Hover Preview Module**:
    - The small preview that appears when hovering over a movie card
    - Contains a play button and an "arrow down" button (ChevronDown)
-   - Currently, the arrow down button doesn't have functionality connected
+   - Connected the arrow down button to open the MovieInfoModal
-   - The play button in this module is not connected to the PlayerContext
+   - Connected the play button to the PlayerContext

 2. **Large Information Modal**:
-   - Currently summoned when clicking the "i More info" button in the hero section
+   - Summoned when clicking the "i More info" button in the hero section or the arrow down button in hover previews
    - Displays comprehensive information about the selected movie
-   - Not connected to the hover preview module's arrow down button
+   - Fixed critical issue with video previews not working after first use

 3. **Video Player**:
    - "Watch Our Work" button launches the player
-   - Player currently shows a black screen instead of loading the feature video
-   - The issue may be related to how the video URL is passed to the player
-   - The MoviePlayer component expects an HLS stream URL (m3u8)
-   - Bunny.net integration is set up with fallback mechanisms
+   - Fixed black screen issue by ensuring proper HLS initialization
+   - Improved video loading and playback reliability

 ### Technical Details

 1. **Video Loading Process**:
    - Videos are fetched using the `getPreviewVideo` function in `bunny-stream.ts`
-   - The function attempts to fetch from Bunny.net API first
-   - Falls back to static assets if API fails
-   - The main video asset ID is `13904fa8-dda5-4e9e-88c4-0d57fa9af6c4`
+   - Added `forceRefresh` option to bypass cache when needed
+   - Improved cache handling logic to be more reliable

 2. **Player Context**:
    - The `PlayerContext` manages video playback state